 - 1. Assemble needed medication/supplies and equipment - 2.
-Review the procedure step-by-step with the instructor before entering the patient's room - 3.
-Always have instructor present when administering any medication - 4.
+Review the procedure step-by-step with the instructor. - 3.
+Always have an instructor present when administering any medication - 4.
 Inform the patient of what medication is being given or procedure is to be done before giving the medication or beginning each step in the procedure - 5.
 Handle equipment carefully to prevent injury to self or others.
-Use principles of body mechanics when lifting, pulling, or pushing objects - 6.
+Use principles of body mechanics when lifting, pulling, or pushing persons or objects - 6.
 Minimize distractions; concentrate on the procedure being performed - 7.
 Dispose of contaminated sharps properly - 8.
-Document the skill/medication appropriately when performed

-9. Be prepared to critique performance with the instructor after leaving the patient's room
+Document the skill/medication appropriately when performed - 9.
+Be prepared to critique performance with the instructor after leaving the patient's room